ECE444-2021Fall/project1-education-pathways-group-7-apollo/flask_app/setup.md

 ## Testing

-For now, there is only api testing via postman, make a GET request to any of the APIs after running the app.
+Testing can be done via postman after running the app, or can run automated tests as specified:

-For example:
+For example, postman:
 127.0.0.1:5000/api/supported_search_headers

 For testing the app, run the following: